Are you taking control of your health?

 But you have no idea what you’re capable of.
 You don’t know what you might be able to accomplish if you could become stable again.
 What if you’re a medical professional, and you’re the one who finds a cure to a horrible illness?
 What if you’re a writer, and you end up writing a book that changes the way people understand the human condition?

-You will never know unless you take the first step, and start taking control of your health.
+You will never know unless you take the first step, and learn how to feel better.